 WFH – everything I hoped it would be (almost)

-Someone asked on a call last week, “Is everyone busier than ever with all this working from home?
+Someone asked on a call back in April when we all were digging into our #wfh experience, “Is everyone busier than ever with all this working from home?
 My response was, “well, yes and no.” This was apparently a surprise because every other tech worker he’d asked had answered with an “absolutely!
 So many Zoom calls…”

 I’m a freelance contractor that works primarily with technical organizations run by volunteers.
 For the last nine years, I’ve made myself more valuable by being where the discussions happen – the hallways of conferences and meetings, anywhere and everywhere in the world.
 And that’s been fantastic – I have bridged across many organizations and working areas, helping people find other people doing exciting things in mutual areas of interest.

-It’s also been exhausting.
+Business travel, at least to the extent I was doing it, was exhausting.
 Permanent jet lag, juggling clients, constant surges in workload around conference targets… Whew!
-It’s something of a relief to step away from all of that and be able to smooth out my workflow.
+It was something of a relief to step away from all of that and be able to smooth out my workflow.
 I’ve become more efficient across all my clients and ready to absorb the increase in calls without a blink.